• Skip to primary navigation

 Strawberry puree and chopped strawberries in glass on left and Korean Strawberry Milk on right.

-Claire has also enjoyed the Iced Strawberry Latte from Frenz Coffee (recently merged with Alibi Coffee Co.), Strawberry Milk from Sharp Specialty Coffee, and the Seoul Strawberry Milk from Smoking Tiger Coffee & Bread.
+Her other favorites across LA included the Iced Strawberry Latte from Frenz Coffee (merged with Alibi Coffee Co.), Strawberry Milk from Sharp Specialty Coffee, and the Seoul Strawberry Milk from Smoking Tiger Coffee & Bread.

 Korean Strawberry Milk and other drinks from four different restaurants.

-If using a straw, try to find a thicker one and dice the strawberries small enough so they will fit through.
+If using a straw, try to find a thicker one (similar to those used for bubble tea) and dice the strawberries small enough so they will fit through.

 For a richer drink, add a splash of cream.

 Avoiding dairy?
-Check out Drive Me Hungry for a version with coconut milk (plus a recipe for homemade coconut milk).
+Check out Drive Me Hungry for a version with coconut milk.

 • Fresas con Crema from A Day in the Life on the Farm